commercetools/commercetools-sync-java/docs/usage/PRODUCT_SYNC.md

 * sync exception
 * product draft from the source
-* product of the target project
+* product of the target project (only provided if an existing product could be found)

 ##### Example
 ````java